When first introduced, malware and viruses were ways for hackers to get into people’s computers and the backend of their systems.

 Companies would pay millions only to keep their company’s brand intact and prevent their client data from being sold, leaked, or known to media agencies.

-When a company receives their data and systems back, it’s easy to presume that the hackers have made copies for themselves, and who knows what will happen to that information.
+When a company receives its data and systems back, it’s easy to presume that the hackers have made copies for themselves, and who knows what will happen to that information.

 According to a Censuswide research, 80% of businesses that paid a ransom after their first breach had a second attack, with 46% of businesses believing it was caused by the same hackers.